nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   # Specific directory or file
   /path/to/utils/check-style-clang-format.py --fix absolute_or_relative/path/to/directory_or_file

-  # Modified files
+  # Files modified by the current branch, relative to the master branch
-  git diff --name-only | xargs ./utils/check-style-clang-format.py --fix
+  git diff --name-only master | xargs ./utils/check-style-clang-format.py --fix

 Clang-tidy
 **********